igorkry/tnt4j-streams/README.md

 ### Manually installed dependencies
 Some of required and optional dependencies may be not available in public Maven Repository (http://repo.maven.apache.org/maven2/).
-In this case we would recommend to download those dependencies manually into module's `lib` directory and install into local maven repository by running `mvn install` command.
-For example see `tnt4j-streams/tnt4j-streams-wmq/lib/mvn-install.bat` how to do this.
+In this case we would recommend to download those dependencies manually into module's `lib` directory and install into local maven repository by running maven script `lib/pom.xml` with `package` goal.
+For example see `tnt4j-streams/tnt4j-streams-wmq/lib/pom.xml` how to do this.

 #### `WMQ` module